Vizzuality/trase/README.md

 In the first step all the tables are backed up, which means different things in case of blue and yellow tables.

 For the blue tables we store a mapping between the old `id` (from local table) and new `id` (from remote table).
 This is a temporary table with just two columns: `id` and `new_id`.
 Note for the future: the assumption here is that each of the blue tables has a unique numeric identifier called `id` in both the local and remote table.
 We assume those identifiers are not stable across data updates, which is why we create a mapping in this step.
 In order to match the local table to the remote table we use columns specified in `import_key`, which is a method that needs to be defined for each blue table.
 For example, the import key for the `countries` table contains only the `iso2` column (which has a unique constraint set) and so local and remote can be matched on this column.
-Sometimes the import key contains foreing keys, for example `contexts` has an `import_key` consisting of `country_id` and `commodity_id`; of course those are unstable foreign keys, so they cannot be used to match rows directly in the remote table; instead, we need to match using the id mapping of both `countries` and `commodities` tables.
+Sometimes the import key contains foreign keys, for example `contexts` has an `import_key` consisting of `country_id` and `commodity_id`; of course those are unstable foreign keys, so they cannot be used to match rows directly in the remote table; instead, we need to match using the id mapping of both `countries` and `commodities` tables.
 The script knows to do that based on the list of unstable foreign keys which are called `blue_foreign_keys` and detects if the `import_key` overlaps with `blue_foreign_keys`, requiring a lookup in the mapping.
 That mapping needs to be available at the time, which is why order of processing blue tables matters.

 For the yellow tables, we simply back up the entire table in a temporary table.